-Illinois Percussion Symposium date for Spring 2021 TBD
+Illinois Percussion Symposium will return in Spring 2022!

 The Illinois Percussion Symposium will includes master classes on orchestral percussion: snare drum, timpani, accessory instruments (bass drum, cymbals, tambourine, triangle, castanets), and percussion section playing, as well as solo mallet keyboard, drum set, and Afro-Cuban world percussion.
 Participants may submit repertoire proposals to perform in any of the master classes.